NREL/floris/README.rst

 ----------------------------------------------------

-FLORIS is a controls-focused wind farm simulation software incorporating steady-state engineering wake models into a performance focused Python framework.
+FLORIS is a controls-focused wind farm simulation software incorporating steady-state engineering wake models into a performance-focused Python framework.
 It has been in active development at NREL since 2013 and the latest release is `FLORIS v2.4 <https://github.com/NREL/floris/releases/tag/v2.4>`_ in July 2021.
 The ``v3`` branch of the repository